How Robust is Neural Machine Translation to Language Imbalance in Multilingual Tokenizer Training?: Related Works

 \subsection{Multilingual Tokenization}

 Along with the development of multilingual models, people start to deal with multilingual tokenization. \citet{firat2016multi} learn a 30K subword vocabulary for each language. \citet{johnson2017google} oversample languages to the same size and train a joint WordPiece vocabulary.
-Recent multilingual works adopt this joint-vocabulary method, but instead of oversampling languages to the same size, they use \emph{temperature sampling} which was first introduced by multilingual BERT (mBERT) \cite{devlin2019bert}.
-Given the original data distribution $\{p_i\}_{i=1}^N$, where $p_i$ is the percentage of the $i^{th}$ language out of the total N languages, they exponentiate each $p_i$ by a factor $S$ ($0\leq S \leq1$), i.e., $p_i^S$, and then re-normalize.
-Essentially, it down-samples high-resource languages and up-samples low-resource ones. \citet{arivazhagan2019massively} redefine $S$ as $\frac{1}{T}$ ($T$ stands for temperature). $S$ is usually set around 0.2 to 0.7, i.e., \emph{flattening the data distribution to some degree but not to uniform distribution} \cite{arivazhagan2019massively, conneau2019cross, conneau2020unsupervised, xue2021mt5}. \citet{chung2020improving} challenge this joint vocabulary recipe and proposes to learn separate vocabularies for each language cluster.
+Recent multilingual works adopt this joint-vocabulary method, but instead of oversampling languages to the same size, they use \emph{temperature sampling} which was first introduced by multilingual BERT (mBERT) \citep{devlin2019bert}.
+Given the original data distribution $\{p_i\}_{i=1}^N$, where $p_i$ is the percentage of the $i^{th}$ language out of the total N languages, they exponentiate each $p_i$ by a factor $S$ ($0\leq S \leq1$), i.e., $p_i^S$.
+Then, they re-normalize them to get the new percentage of each language $\hat{p}_i = p_i^S/\sum_ip_i^S$, and they sample data according to the new percentages.
+Essentially, it down-samples high-resource languages and up-samples low-resource ones. \citet{arivazhagan2019massively} redefine $S$ as $\frac{1}{T}$ ($T$ stands for temperature). $S$ is usually set around 0.2 to 0.7, i.e., \emph{flattening the data distribution to some degree but not to uniform distribution} \citep{arivazhagan2019massively, conneau2019cross, conneau2020unsupervised, xue2021mt5}. \citet{chung2020improving} challenge this joint vocabulary recipe and propose to learn separate vocabularies for each language cluster.